 Production

-3 writing principles to for high-quality editorial content
+3 writing principles for high-quality editorial content

 Look no further than the keyword “content marketing principles” to see SERP regurgitation in all its glory.